adbenoit-9/42_boot2root/README.md

 ## About
 This project is an introduction to system penetration.

-subject : search for various means to pass root on the ISO given to you.
+Subject : search for various means to pass root on the ISO given to you.

 *In collaboration with [gmaris][1] and [thsembel][2] 🔥*